laravel/nova-docs/4.0/resources/fields.md

 ### Multi-select Field

 The `MultiSelect` field provides a `Select` field that allows multiple selection options.
-This field work pairs nicely with model attribute that are cast to `array`:
+This field pairs nicely with model attributes that are cast to `array`:

 ```php
 use Laravel\Nova\Fields\MultiSelect;